microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM service/Readme.md

 ## Background

 The [DICOMweb™](https://www.dicomstandard.org/using/dicomweb) standard is the RESTful API protocol used throughout the health industry for medical image storage, querying, and exchange.
 The DICOM service within [Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/healthcare-apis-overview) is a DICOMweb™-compliant server that ingests and persists DICOM objects at multiple thousands of images per second.
 DICOM service in Azure Health Data Services facilitates transmission of imaging data with any DICOMweb™ enabled system or application through standard transactions like [Store (STOW-RS)](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-services-conformance-statement#store-stow-rs), [Search (QIDO-RS)](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-services-conformance-statement#search-qido-rs), and [Retrieve (WADO-RS)](https://docs.microsoft.com/azure/healthcare-apis/dicom/dicom-services-conformance-statement#retrieve-wado-rs).
-DICOM service is part of Azure Health Data Services, which affords [HIPAA](https://docs.microsoft.com/azure/compliance/offerings/offering-hipaa-us) and [HITRUST](https://docs.microsoft.com/azure/compliance/offerings/offering-hitrust) compliance for all [PHI (protected health information)](https://www.hhs.gov/answers/hipaa/what-is-phi/index.html) stored within an Azure Health Data Services workspace.
+DICOM service is part of Azure Health Data Services, which establishes [HIPAA](https://docs.microsoft.com/azure/compliance/offerings/offering-hipaa-us) and [HITRUST](https://docs.microsoft.com/azure/compliance/offerings/offering-hitrust) compliance for all [PHI (protected health information)](https://www.hhs.gov/answers/hipaa/what-is-phi/index.html) stored within an Azure Health Data Services workspace.
 This means you can upload PHI data to the DICOM service and the data will remain safely within the Azure Health Data Services workspace compliance boundary.
 In this challenge, we will be looking at how to deploy, configure, and use DICOM service for its foundational features.

 ## Learning Objectives for Challenge-08
 By the end of this challenge you will be able to